ivangfr/springboot-jsoup-html-parser/README.md

 - In a terminal, make sure you are inside `springboot-jsoup-html-parser` root folder

-- Run the following command to trigger `game-score-collector`
+- Execute the following command to run `game-score-collector`
   ```
   ./mvnw clean spring-boot:run --projects game-score-collector \
     -Dspring-boot.run.jvmArguments="-Dspring.data.mongodb.username=gamescoreuser -Dspring.data.mongodb.password=gamescorepass"
   ```
   `game-score-collector` is a Java application that does its job and terminates.
 Ideally, it will be executed as a cronjob, scheduled to run during specific time intervals.

-- Execute the command below to start `game-score-api`
+- Execute the command below to run `game-score-api`
   ```
   ./mvnw clean spring-boot:run --projects game-score-api \
     -Dspring-boot.run.jvmArguments="-Dspring.data.mongodb.username=gamescoreuser -Dspring.data.mongodb.password=gamescorepass"